Streamlining complex pricing structures

-Reducing customer churn by 15% through simplified pricing
+Reducing churn by 15% with simplified pricing

 Team